Learn about tests and treatments for disorders of the prostate gland that cause pain, difficult or painful urination, and other symptoms.

 Risk factors for prostatitis include:

-Complications of prostatitis can include:
+Complications of acute or chronic prostatitis can include:

 There's no direct evidence that prostatitis can lead to prostate cancer.
 Researchers are investigating whether chronic inflammation of the prostate is a risk factor for cancer.

 Alternative therapies that show some promise for reducing symptoms of prostatitis include: